 Linux runs on commands, but some Linux distributions also provide GUIs, with Gnome and KDE being the most popular GUIs.

-It used to work on commands, but later developed desktop environments like Gnome.
+It is using to work on commands, but later developed desktop environments like Gnome.

-SH (Bourne SHell) is used and compatible with other GUIs.
+SH (Bourne SHell) is using and compatible with other GUIs.

 10. File system